Darwin waterfront from the Adina apartments.

-To me the art of packing is being able to fit everything in that you need and be able to get to any one thing with out having to pull everything out to find it.
+To me, the art of packing is being able to fit everything that you need and be able to get to any one thing without having to pull everything out to find it.

 Top Tip: I purchased our packing cells from Kathmandu.
 Amazon would be another place that would have a great selection at good prices.

 This is the genius of packing cubes and compression bags.

 Without them one would stuff a backpack or layer a suitcase with varying degrees of care, knowing full well that under “Murphy’s law” the first thing that they’ll want would be at the bottom.

 Both packing cubes and compression bags come in various sizes and colours.
 What is their brilliance?
 They enable you to segment your pack.
 So when you do decide you need something out of your pack, you can quickly and simply grab the packing cube holding the item.

 All our gear was neatly separated and packed.

 Devise a system that works best for you, in regards to sizes, colours and what goes in what.
 Try and get different colour cubes for each member of the family, easily identifiable.
 Use the same size cube for the same items across the whole family, for example, the small cube is underwear and socks, easily identifiable.

 Keeping things uniform makes for easy identification in awkward or difficult situations.